 Queen Anne Suite

-Several of Bayou Bend’s rooms reflect Ima Hogg’s taste and arrangement when she lived in the house, including the Queen Anne Bedroom and Queen Anne Sitting Room.
-Before it became museum interiors, this space formed her personal suite on the second floor.
+Several of Bayou Bend’s rooms reflect Ima Hogg’s taste and arrangement when she lived in the house, including the bedroom and sitting room of the Queen Anne Suite.
+This space formed her personal suite on the second floor.

-The Queen Anne Bedroom, which incorporates period 18th-century woodwork and flooring, shares blue-green paneling with the adjoining Queen Anne Sitting Room.
-The suite is furnished with objects in the Late Baroque style (1730–55), such as the New England armchair that inspired Miss Hogg to begin collecting American furniture.
+The bedroom, which incorporates period 18th-century woodwork and flooring, shares blue-green paneling with the adjoining sitting room.
+The suite is furnished with objects in the Late Baroque style (1730–55), such as the New England armchair that inspired her to begin collecting American furniture.

 Folk Art Room